BGuerrero825/Cyber-Notes/Offensive Security/Creating Custom Shellcode.md

  These conventions are critical to build a working shellcode.

 > **Win32 API** uses the `__stdcall` while C runtime uses the `__cdecl` calling convention
-> Both: callee pushes parameters on the stack in reverse order
+> Both: callee pushes parameters on the stack in reverse order.
-> stdcall: stack is cleaned by callee
+> stdcall: stack is cleaned by callee.
-> cdecl: stack is cleaned by caller
+> cdecl: stack is cleaned by caller.
 > **For any calling convention** on a 32-bit system, the EAX, EDX, and ECX registers are considered volatile (likely to be destroyed during a function call)
 > EAX typically holds the return value (or address) from system calls